• Organisation

 Peterkin states that in 1960, the Anglican representation on the Management Committee passed from The Anglican Homes Board to the Diocesan Council of the Anglican Diocese of Perth, and the committee was renamed the Committee of Anglican Diocesan Council and Child Welfare Department.

-The Anglican Farm School, Stoneville had been established in response to a 1953 review of the Western Australian child welfare system, according to Peterkin (p.147).
-This review, which had been conducted by RH Hicks, the Director of Child Welfare and Social Services in New South Wales, had been critical of the existing boys’ reformatory that was run by the Salvation Army.
+The school was established in response to a 1953 review of the Western Australian child welfare system, according to Peterkin (p.147).
+This review was conducted by RH Hicks, the Director of Child Welfare and Social Services in New South Wales, and was critical of the existing boys’ reformatory that was run by the Salvation Army.
 Hicks’ report has never been made public in Western Australia, but Peterkin (p.146) said that Swan Homes was the only institution that ‘escaped censure’ and was thus chosen by the Premier to have a role in establishing a new reformatory.

-Government reports (Signposts, pp.236-237) show that the Anglican Farm School, Stoneville was meant to accommodate 20 boys but there were 35 boys at year end in 1956; 65 boys in 1957; 63 boys in 1958; 59 boys in 1959 and 43 boys in 1961.
-All boys placed at the Anglican Farm School, Stoneville were wards of the State and were aged between 14 and 18 years.
-On the closing of Seaforth Boys’ Home, Gosnells, some of the boys were transferred to Anglican Farm School, Stoneville.
+Child welfare department annual reports and administrative files show that the school was meant to accommodate 20 boys but there were 35 boys at year end in 1956; 65 boys in 1957; 63 boys in 1958; 59 boys in 1959 and 43 boys in 1961.
+All boys were wards of the State and aged between 14 and 18 years.
+Some of the boys at Seaforth Boys’ Home, Gosnells when it closed were transferred to the school.

-Most boys at the Anglican Farm School, Stoneville went to school on the property as well as doing practical work on the farm, which included growing produce, construction work, animal husbandry, using farm machinery and land-clearing.
-Produce from the farm was used to supply the reformatory and other child welfare facilities when there was a surplus.
+Most boys went to school on the property as well as doing practical work on the farm, which included growing produce, construction work, animal husbandry, using farm machinery and land-clearing.
+Produce from the farm was used to supply the reformatory and other facilities when there was a surplus.

-Although abscondings were frequent, according to Peterkin (1988, pp.149-150) its Management Committee were keen for it to remain relatively open to better meet the objective of ‘re-education’ rather than punishment.
-There was quite a lot of public cricitism that ‘delinquent’ boys should so easily escape.
+Although abscondings were frequent, according to Peterkin (1988, pp.149-150) its Management Committee preferred the school to remain relatively open to better meet the objective of ‘re-education’ rather than punishment, despite public criticism that ‘delinquent’ boys could so easily escape.
 Boys slept in ‘individual cabins which were locked at night’ but the reformatory was situated in the bush, with no perimeter fencing so it was not difficult for boys to escape during the day.

-Until 1960, boys whom authorities believed were not suited to the Anglican Farm School, Stoneville were transferred to Fremantle Prison.
+Until 1960, boys whom authorities believed were not suited to the school were transferred to Fremantle Prison.
 After 1960, boys who ‘persistently absconded’ were sent to Riverbank, according to Peterkin (p.150).

 In 1962, the Anglican Farm School, Stoneville became known as the Hillston, Anglican Farm School, Stoneville.